John Mattick: Career

 Mattick received his high school education at St Patrick's College Strathfield.
-He obtained his Bachelor of Science from the University of Sydney and his PhD in biochemistry from Monash University.
+He obtained his Bachelor of Science degree from the University of Sydney and his PhD in biochemistry from Monash University.
 Subsequently, he worked at Baylor College of Medicine in Houston, the CSIRO Division of Molecular Biology in Sydney, and the University of Queensland, where he was based between 1988 and 2012.

 Mattick has also worked at the Universities of Cambridge, Oxford, Cologne and Strasbourg.
 He was Foundation Director of the Australian Genome Research Facility, two ARC Special Research Centres and the Institute for Molecular Bioscience.

 Mattick was appointed an Officer of the Order of Australia in 2001 for service to scientific research in the fields of molecular biology, genetics and biotechnology, particularly through the development and administration of research institutes and the Australian Genome Research Facility.

 In 2007 he was elected an Associate Member of the European Molecular Biology Organisation and in 2008 elected a fellow of the Australian Academy of Science.
 More recently, he was awarded the Julian Wells Medal by the Lorne Genome Society in 2009 and the International Union of Biochemistry and Molecular Biology (IUBMB) Medal in 2011.
 He received the HUGO Chen Award for Distinguished Achievement in Genetic and Genomic Research in 2012, the same year he was appointed executive director of the Garvan Institute of Medical Research.
-He was elected Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) in 2015.
+He was elected Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) in 2015 and was awarded the Lemberg Medal in 2017.
 In 2019, he won the Advance Global Impact Award.

 Mattick served as Board Director for Arctoris Ltd, an Oxford-based technology company.